archesproject/arches-docs/docs/developing/getting-started/creating-a-development-environment.rst

 Creating a Development Environment
 ==================================

-The following is our recommedation for creating an Arches environment that works well for developers.
+The following is our recommendation for creating an Arches environment that works well for developers.
 The first thing to consider is the general structure that will be in place, presumably all in the same directory:

 **Runtime Content**